Tank (IL)

 ,

-where is either the height difference between the liquid level and the tank inlet height or zero, whichever is greater.
+where — either the height difference between the liquid level and the height of the tank entrance, or zero, whichever is greater.

 Assumptions and limitations

-, the block assumes that the pressure change is slow and there is no pressure derivative in the conservation of mass and energy equations.
+If for the parameter Pressurization specification If the value is set to `Variable pressure', then the block assumes that the pressure change is slow, and there is no pressure derivative in the equations of conservation of mass and energy.

 Ports